Heart of the TVA: Casting

 The episode stars Tom Hiddleston as Loki, Sophia Di Martino as Sylvie, Gugu Mbatha-Raw as Ravonna Renslayer, Wunmi Mosaku as Hunter B-15, Eugene Cordero as Casey, Rafael Casal as Hunter X-5 / Brad Wolfe, Tara Strong as Miss Minutes, Kate Dickie as General Dox, Liz Carr as Judge Gamble, Neil Ellice as Hunter D-90, Jonathan Majors as Victor Timely, Ke Huy Quan as Ouroboros, and Owen Wilson as Mobius M. Mobius.

 Filming and visual effects

 Filming took place at Pinewood Studios in the United Kingdom, with Benson and Moorhead directing, and Isaac Bauman serving as cinematographer.
 Visual effects for the episode were created by Trixter, Rising Sun Pictures, FuseFX, Framestore, Cantina Creative, and Lola VFX.
-Bauman had said the ending for the episode, in which Victor Timely gets spaghettified after stepping onto the platform and a close-up shot on Loki's face was planned from the beginning as he knew "the end is coming... it just felt like being as close as we could on his eyes as the universe was being destroyed – and he's the one that blew it, basically – was the way to go."
-For the scene, the crew directed Tom Hiddleston to look at an array of 24 LED panels that was arranged outside of the temporal core control room.
+Bauman had said the ending for the episode, in which Timely gets spaghettified after stepping onto the platform and a close-up shot on Loki's face was planned from the beginning as he knew "the end is coming... it just felt like being as close as we could on his eyes as the universe was being destroyed – and he's the one that blew it, basically – was the way to go."
+For the scene, the crew directed Hiddleston to look at an array of 24 LED panels that was arranged outside of the temporal core control room.